Olivier-Boudeville/OSDL-Heavy/src/doc/web/main/documentation/OSDL/OSDL-engine/OSDL-game-engine.rst

 This function, when given a base probability (p, abscissa) and a modifier (m, select the corresponding curve), determines the resulting modified probability (pm, ordinate):

- [probability-modifier.png]
+.. image: probability-modifier.png

 The wider curves, representing modifiers of -50%, 0% and 50%, allow to find easily the curves for intermediate modifiers, as they are paced every 10%.

 One can see the symmetry of modifiers: the value of the increase in probability due to a given modifier p is equal to the value of the decrease in probability due to a modifier of -p.

-The [probability-modifier.py script http://osdl.svn.sourceforge.net/viewvc/osdl/OSDL/trunk/src/doc/web/main/documentation/OSDL/OSDL-engine/probability-modifier.py?view=markup] gives some more indications:
+The `probability-modifier.py script <http://osdl.svn.sourceforge.net/viewvc/osdl/OSDL/trunk/src/doc/web/main/documentation/OSDL/OSDL-engine/probability-modifier.py?view=markup>`_ gives some more indications:

 ::